anisoprint/aura-docs/docs/aura-connect/gui/index.md

 ### Add file form

-Click on the **'Add new file'** button in the [Files](#files-panel) panel in order to add a new file, a form on the right will appear
+Click on the **'Add new file'** button in the [Files](#files-panel) panel To add a new file, a form on the right will appear

 ![Add file form](./media/library/add-new-file.png)

-Drag and drop the desired .gcode file, and, optionally .auprojx, files, select a category and click the **'Upload'** button
+Drag and drop the desired .gcode file (and optionally an .auprojx file), select a category and click the **'Upload'** button

 ::: tip
-You can also click on the cloud icon in order to browse for files on your PC
+You can also click on the cloud icon to browse for files on your PC
 :::

 ### File inspector

-Click on the file in the [Files](#files-panel) panel in order to inspect a file, a [File inspector](#file-inspector) will appear on the right side of the screen
+Click on one of the files in the [Files](#files-panel) panel to inspect it, a [File inspector](#file-inspector) will appear on the right side of the screen

 ![File inspector](./media/library/file-inspector.png)